shouri10/iostethereddowngrade15/README.md

-Tethered Downgrade Guide
+Tethered Downgrade Guide for iOS 15
-By Mineek
+By Mineek, shouri

 discord: Mineek#6323